 That’s the message officials are already trying to get out in hopes of avoiding confusion and concern among voters leading up to Election Day and beyond.

 Worries are particularly high in the presidential race, in which many more Republicans are expected to vote in person and more Democrats by mail.
 Experts say that scenario could create a “red mirage” the night of Nov.
 3, when President Trump could take the lead in battleground states—then generate a “blue shift” in the days, and even weeks, afterward as mail-in votes get counted.
 President Trump—who is already railing against mail ballot fraud and a spinning conspiracy theories of a rigged election—could declare victory prematurely.
 And that could create a constitutional crisis if Democrat Joe Biden eventually—and actually—wins.

-UPDATE: On Wednesday, Sept.
+On Sept.
 23, Trump refused to commit to a peaceful transfer of power and said mail ballots should be thrown out.
 He’s also admitting he wants to quickly put his nominee to replace the late Ruth Bader Ginsburg on the U.S. Supreme Court in case it decides a contested election.
 His statements are increasing fears that Trump will refuse to concede if he loses.

 While some Republicans pushed back against Trump, Sen. Bernie Sanders gave a speech on Thursday reacting to Trump’s statements.
 “This is not just an election between Donald Trump and Joe Biden,” Sander said.
 This is an election between Donald Trump and democracy–and democracy must win.”